She pulled me to the side while the rest of the class made their way onto the playground for recess.

 Her words served to hollow out my sense of self and I stood there paralyzed, a shell of who I was just a few minutes prior.

 This was a pattern that she employed with ruthless efficiency – and it scarred me for the remainder of the school year.
-5th grade was a bittersweet opera of sorts, where I was unable to come to terms with the fractures in my personhood.
+My time in the 5th grade was a bittersweet opera of sorts, where I was unable to come to terms with the fractures in my person hood that she exposed and nurtured.

 From that exchange there was an omnipresent frown pasted on my face going forward – as I tried to bury those feelings of inferiority in a place deep within where they wouldn’t be discovered.